antoinealb/antoinealb.github.io/_drafts/install_notes.markdown

 ## Laptop mode
 We can install laptop mode tools by doing `yaourt -S laptop-mode-tools`.
 We then enable it by doing `systemctl enable laptop-mode`.
-Do not forget about blacklisting usb autosuspend on a few devices.
+Don't forget about blacklisting usb autosuspend on a few devices.
-We should really do it on the mouse and keyboard, otherwise it just drives you insane.
+You should really do it on the mouse and keyboard, otherwise it just drives you insane.

 To do this, first use `lsusb` to find the device ID.
-For example for the WASD keyboard the relevant line is :
+For example for my WASD keyboard the relevant line is :

 ```
 Bus 001 Device 006: ID 04d9:0169 Holtek Semiconductor, Inc.